Respiratory syncytial virus (RSV): For health professionals

 - Surveillance

 RSV is an enveloped RNA virus.
-It causes annual epidemics of respiratory illness in countries around the world.
+It causes seasonal epidemics of respiratory illness in countries around the world.
 In Canada, elevated RSV activity generally takes place from late fall to early spring.
+Different regions in Canada have different timing and length of the RSV season.

 The risk of severe outcomes from RSV infection is higher among: